oVirt/ovirt-site/source/feature/device-custom-properties.html.md

 ### Summary

-Define special parameters per VM virtual device, and pass them down to vdsm hooks when a VM is started or a device is plugged into the VM.
+Define special parameters per VM virtual device, and pass them down to vdsm hooks when a VM is started or migrated, and when a device is plugged or unplugged into the VM.

 ### Owner